ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step4.md

 The config map can be created using the command:

-`oc create configmap blog-settings --from-file=assets/blog.json`{{execute}}
+`oc create configmap blog-settings --from-file=blog.json`{{execute}}

 and then mounted into the container using:

-`oc set volume dc/blog --add --name settings --mount-path /opt/app-root/src/settings --configmap-name blog-settings -t configmap`{{execute}}
+`oc set volume dc/sample --add --name settings --mount-path /opt/app-root/src/settings --configmap-name blog-settings -t configmap`{{execute}}

 Even if a config map is used, environment variables, if defined for the same settings, will take precedence.
+We will unset the environment variable BLOG_SITE_NAME

+`oc set env dc/sample BLOG_SITE_NAME-`{{execute}}

+so the value of the ConfigMap will taken.